 Here is a recording I just got my hands on and cleaned up a bit… enjoy!

-After much research, it seems that I probably descend from a mulatto solider in Dutch Brazil.
+After much research, it seems to me that I probably descend from a mulatto solider in Dutch Brazil.

 Here is a painting (Mulatto Man of Brazil from the book Albert Eckhout: een Hollandse kunstenaar in Braziliëof) of one of the mulatto soldiers serving in the Dutch garrison of Itamarca in the 1640s.
 I could see how my 9th Great Grandmother might have strayed from her prim and proper minister husband.
 Maybe this is even my 9th Great Grandfather.
 Note the ripe hanging cocoa fruit in the painting, in Dutch art of the 1500s and 1600s fruit is a symbol identified with sexuality and fertility.